NAMI ADHD Support & Resources Near You

 NAMI's ADHD Support

 NAMI recognizes ADHD as a neurodevelopmental condition affecting millions of children, teens, and adults.
-Through education, advocacy, and support programs, NAMI helps people with ADHD and their families navigate challenges, get treatment, and build fulfilling lives.
+Through education, advocacy, and support programs, NAMI helps people with ADHD and their families navigate challenges, find support, and build fulfilling lives.

-Mission: NAMI provides free, evidence-based support and education to help people with ADHD and their families understand the condition, get appropriate treatment, and connect with supportive communities.
+Mission: NAMI provides free, evidence-based support and education to help people with ADHD and their families understand the condition, access resources, and connect with supportive communities.

 Founded in 1979, NAMI has grown to serve millions of Americans affected by mental health conditions, including ADHD, through 600+ local affiliates nationwide.